publishpress/library-wordpress-reviews/README.md

 ## Installation

-We recommend using composer for adding this library as requirement:
+We do recommend using composer for adding this library as a requirement:

 ```shell
 $ composer require publishpress/wordpress-reviews